 A healthy serving of white – on walls, furniture and everywhere else – is important in Scandinavian interiors for good reason: with the cold winter climate and short winter days, this neutral colour feels light and airy throughout the year.

-Pick up any paint chart and there are many a ‘white’ on offer.
-Cool whites work well in south-facing rooms, which receive the best of the warm, summer daylight, while warmer whites will work hard to warm up north-facing rooms which receive lower levels of cooler, natural light.
+Cool whites work well in south-facing rooms, which receive the best of the warm, summer sunlight, while warmer whites will work hard to warm up north-facing rooms which receive lower levels of daylight and a more cooler, natural light.

 “Warmth can be created through the addition of deep reds and purples on cushions or lamps,” adds Ikea’s Craig Ritchie.
 “This style is all about small touches being used to create the full effect.”

 Wood flooring is a staple in Scandinavian interiors, with timber in abundance in these densely forested countries.
-Lengthy, wide planks (suggesting they’ve been sawn from a felled tree trunk, like days of old) in light or bleached wood are de rigueur.
+Lengthy, wide planks in light timbers or ‘bleached’ wood are de rigueur.

-For those of us who can’t be without carpet, natural floorings such as wool, coir, seagrass or sisal in light colours are good options.
+Natural floorings such as wool, coir, seagrass or sisal in light colours are also good options.
 Alternatively, combine wood flooring with a large rug in a soft texture or natural material.